 Address: 450 Groce Road, Ronda, NC 28670

-They have a total of of 40 acres of vineyards but just 15 are onsite, at the winery.
+They have a total of 40 acres of vineyards, but just 15 are onsite at the winery.
 The rest are located off-site.

 Tasting Wines at Windsor Run Cellars

 I mentioned that I had been craving frosé since we saw it the day prior at Piccione Vineyards.
-Luckily, I was able to partake in a frozen option at Windsor Run Cellars!
-They had two to choose from and I chose the Cherry Slush, which has alcohol in it.
+Luckily, I could partake in a frozen option at Windsor Run Cellars!
+They had two to choose from, and I chose the Cherry Slush, which has alcohol in it.
 Their slushy flavors rotate; they often have a sangria slushy too.

 Dan got a flight of four of their wines, always sure to include a Cabernet Sauvignon option (a favorite in our home).